 Pitfall to avoid: beneficiary designations that don’t match your will

 In general, the assets in any retirement account, life insurance policy, or annuity will pass to the beneficiary named on that asset, regardless of the terms of a will.
-Therefore, beneficiary designations should be considered as part of an overall estate plan, and should match the goals and wishes of your will.
-Too many people make the mistake of having beneficiaries on some accounts that do not match those in their will, and inevitably this creates conflicts among beneficiaries that may become a matter for the courts.
+Therefore, beneficiary designations should be considered an important part of an overall estate plan.
+Too many people make the mistake of having outdated beneficiaries on some accounts that do not match those in their will, which inevitably creates conflicts among beneficiaries that may become a matter for the courts.
 “Make sure you understand how all your assets are titled, and the effect of that title,” cautions Scott Lubar, estate planning specialist at Fidelity.
 “Then, review and update everything regularly.”

-“That’s why it’s so important to coordinate the account titling and the naming of beneficiaries with your overall estate plan to make sure your assets are passed to your heirs the way you intend while helping to reduce estate taxes,” says Rosati.
+“That’s why it’s so important to coordinate the account titling and the naming of beneficiaries with your overall estate plan to make sure your assets are passed to your heirs the way you intend while helping to reduce estate taxes,” notes Rosati.

 Pitfall to avoid: transfer on death or payable on death not matching wills

 Another simple and easy way to help avoid probate is to name someone as a transfer on death (TOD) beneficiary or a payable on death (POD) beneficiary.
 The terms are essentially the same but apply to slightly different accounts.
-A TOD/POD beneficiary can be named on financial accounts, such as bank savings or checking accounts and investment accounts, vehicle titles, and––in some states––real property.
+A TOD/POD beneficiary can be named on financial accounts, such as bank savings or checking accounts and investment accounts, vehicle titles, and—in some states—real property.